simplymichael/express-user-manager/README.md

 ### Available hooks
 - <a name="request-hooks">**Request hooks**</a>: allow you define and register custom request middlewares.
-  They give you the ability to modify the request before the final processing.
+  They give you the ability to modify the request any way you see fit.

+  Request hooks are called first before any other middleware in the middleware chain is called.
+  This gives you great flexibility in modifying the request before handing it over to other middleware functions in the chain.
-- <a name="response-hooks">**Response hooks**</a>: let you define and register custom response-modifying functions which give you the ability to modify the response before it is sent to the client.
+- <a name="response-hooks">**Response hooks**</a>: let you define and register custom response-modifying functions.

+  Response hooks are called just before the response is sent back to the client, giving you the ability to modify the response before it gets to the client.

 You can register a request or response hook for a single route, for multiple routes, or for all routes.